What is a Customer Data Platform? CDPs Explained

 With first-party data, that’s less likely because you’ll know exactly how, when, where, and why you collected your data.
 Those are important questions to answer when you’re evaluating data accuracy.

 CDPs take your first-party data and make it useful to you through a process called customer data integration.
-This type of data integration involves combining information from separate databases into a usable form for sharper analysis.
+This type of data integration involves combining information and identifiers from separate databases into a usable form for sharper analysis.

 If you’re going to use a CDP, you need to understand customer data and how CDPs use it.
 That will allow you to get the most out of your customer data.
 We’ve pulled together a few resources to help you learn more about customer data best practices: